Income tax return

 30 June of the following year

-These deadlines may be extended in response to a justifiable request.
+These deadlines may be extended in response to a justifiable request (section 134 paragraph 2 of the Bundesabgabenordnung – BAO).
+Such a request can also be submitted via FinanzOnline under Input/Applications/Extension of deadline.
 You may also qualify for a longer deadline if you are represented by a tax advisor.

 - Please note that you are obliged in principle to submit the income tax return electronically via FinanzOnline (entries/returns).
 This obligation also extends to the submission of certain attachments.